RaphaelArkadyMeyerNYU/Ram900Hosting/index.md

 # News

-- \newicon New prepreint on arXiv: [_Hutchinson’s Estimator is Bad at Kronecker-Trace-Estimation_](https://arxiv.org/abs/2309.04952).

-- \newicon I'm attending [Sketching and Algorithm Design workshop](https://simons.berkeley.edu/workshops/sketching-algorithm-design) at the Simons Institute this October.
+- \newicon Paper accepted at SODA 2024: _[On the Unreasonable Effectiveness of Single Vector Krylov Methods for Low-Rank Approximation](https://arxiv.org/abs/2305.02535)_!

-- \newicon I'm organizing a minisymposium on The Matrix-Vector Complexity of Linear Algebra at the first ever [SIAM-NNP conference](https://sites.google.com/view/siam-nynjpa/annual-meeting)!
-Details TBD.
+- \newicon I'm organizing a minisymposium on _The Matrix-Vector Complexity of Linear Algebra_ at the first ever [SIAM-NNP conference](https://sites.google.com/view/siam-nynjpa/annual-meeting)!

+  [Shyam Narayanan](https://sites.google.com/view/shyamnarayanan/home), [Diana Halikias](https://e.math.cornell.edu/people/halikias/), [William Swartworth](https://wswartworth.github.io/), [Tyler Chen](https://chen.pw/), and myself will be presenting at 8:30am on Sunday.
+  What a stacked lineup!
+  See the schedule here: [link](https://sites.google.com/view/siam-nynjpa/annual-meeting/program).

 - \newicon I'm giving a talk at the [Conference on Fast Direct Solvers](https://www.math.purdue.edu/~xiaj/FastSolvers2023/index.html) at Purdue University in November.

+- New prepreint on arXiv: [_Hutchinson’s Estimator is Bad at Kronecker-Trace-Estimation_](https://arxiv.org/abs/2309.04952).

 $\phantom{.}$